dlis/teslamate/README.md

 # Easy Teslamate

+This tool allows you to quickly set up a stack for [Teslamate](https://github.com/teslamate-org/teslamate) with the following features (tested on MacOS and Ubuntu):

+- automatic HTTPS for localhost and public server with Gzip compression,
+- automatic password generation and only one long password (30 characters),
+- only the necessary containers (for example, MQTT is disabled by disabled),
-This tool allows you to quickly set up, maintain, and upgrade a minimal stack for [Teslamate](https://github.com/teslamate-org/teslamate) with SSL, password protection, Gzip compression, support of Chinese vehicles, which can be hosted on a public server or your own computer with a Unix-like operating system supported by Docker (tested on Ubuntu and MacOS).
-If you want to host Teslamate on a public server, buy a domain name and set up a DNS record pointing to this server's IP address (you can also use a subdomain like teslamate.example.com).
+- support of Chinese vehicles.

+*An important note: if you want to host Teslamate on a public server, buy a domain name and set up a DNS record pointing to this server's IP address (you can also use a subdomain like teslamate.example.com).*

 ## Installation